Taffer/ca.taffer.mm-rolly/README.md

 * *x*d*y*>*z* - keeps the best *z* rolls (so 4d6>1 would return a value between 1 and 6)

 If *x* isn't specified, it defaults to 1.
+If *y* is less than 2, it defaults to 2.
 If you specify a modifier, you must also specify a *z* value.

 **Maybe the "open" combo should be a modifier.**